Albenson Enterprises Corp. vs. Court of Appeals

 -

-Petitioners filed the instant petition for review on certiorari before the Supreme Court.
+Petitioners filed the instant Petition for Review on Certiorari before the Supreme Court.

 Facts

-- Albenson's investigation revealed that: (1) respondent Eugenio S. Baltao was the president of Guaranteed Industries; (2) E.L.
-Woodworks was a single proprietorship registered under the name "Eugenio Baltao"; and (3) the drawee bank confirmed the signature on the check belonged to one "Eugenio Baltao."
+- Dishonor and Investigation: The check was dishonored for "Account Closed."
+Petitioners' investigation revealed: (1) SEC records listed "Eugenio S. Baltao" as president of Guaranteed; (2) the Ministry of Trade and Industry showed E.L.
+Woodworks was registered to "Eugenio Baltao"; (3) the drawee bank advised the signature on the check belonged to "Eugenio Baltao."

-- Based on their investigation, Albenson filed a criminal complaint for violation of Batas Pambansa Blg.
-22 against respondent Eugenio S. Baltao.
+- Criminal Complaint: On February 14, 1983, petitioners filed a complaint for violation of B.P.
+Blg.
+22 against Eugenio S. Baltao.
+An information was filed by the Assistant Fiscal.

 Arguments of the Petitioners